joe1chen/ruby-baseimage-alpine/README.md

 - `SMTP_USER` - Username for the SMTP relay server
 - `SMTP_PASS` - Password for the SMTP relay server
 - `SMTP_PORT` - Outgoing SMTP port, default 587
-- `SMTP_SECURE` - Does the SMTP server requires a secure connection, default TRUE
+- `SMTP_SECURE` - Does the SMTP server requires a secure connection, default TRUE if SMTP_USER is set.
-- `SMTP_TLS` - Use STARTTLS, default TRUE if SMTP_USER is set (if SMTP_TLS is FALSE and SMTP_SECURE is true, SMTP over SSL will be used)
+- `SMTP_TLS` - Use STARTTLS, default TRUE (if SMTP_TLS is FALSE and SMTP_SECURE is true, SMTP over SSL will be used)
 - `SMTP_MASQ` - Masquerade outbound emails using this domain, default empty

 #### Running applications